HOW Does IPv6 Compare with IPv4 Geolocation?

 IPv4 users should also consider which of their services and devices may need IPv6 support in the future.
 Existing IPv4 address allocations may not be sufficient to support sudden increases in the volume of connected devices such as IP-enabled wireless handheld products and the Internet of Things (IoT).

 What Do Administrators Need to Do in Preparation for IPv6 Rollout?

 Administrators need to plan for IPv6 the same way they would for any major service upgrade.
 They should audit their current IPv6 capabilities and readiness.
 They should also assess the level of IPv6 technical knowledge within their team and plan for staff development and training.
 Determining which services lose business opportunities because they are only IPv4-accessible is also helpful.
 It may also be necessary to identify legacy systems that cannot be upgraded, and choose a replacement for them.

 Which Geolocation Database Should You Use?

-Developers can still obtain the most accurate IP geolocation data through IPv4 and IPv6.
-Provide an IP address to the GeoIP provider Whois API to obtain the country, timezone, region, state, province, city, postal code, and physical address.
-It is also possible to obtain domain WHOIS data, draw on regional internet registries, BGP feeds, and latency information.
-All of this information can be ideal for content personalization, location-based access, and security.
-The Whois API IP geolocation lookup generates the code necessary to acquire this information in most of the major programming languages for implementation on web interfaces or in applications.Read the other articles
+Developers can still obtain the most accurate IP geolocation data for both IPv4 and IPv6 addresses.
+Query an IP address via WhoisXML API’s IP geolocation services to get the country, time zone, region, state, province, city, postal code, and physical address for various applications.
+It is also possible to obtain domain WHOIS data drawn from regional Internet registries (RIRs), Border Gateway Protocol (BGP) feeds, and latency information.
+All of this information could prove ideal for content personalization, location-based access, and security.
+IP Geolocation API generates the code necessary to acquire this information in most major programming languages for implementation on web interfaces or applications.